 First appointment: What you should bring with you

-along any x-rays and/or medical reports you have.
+x-rays and/or medical reports you have.
 The more we know about your diagnosis, the better we can serve you.

 Getting the Most from Appointments: what you can do to maximize results

 Be sure to hydrate well--especially before and after treatments.
-Please read hydration article listed on our Boosters & Self-Care page.
+Please read the hydration article listed on our Boosters & Self-Care page.

 Does your Health Insurance cover Payment of costs: Some health savings accounts cover medical massage even without a script from a physician.
 Some medical insurance policies cover

 Out of Pocket Costs: May cost less with self-pay for advanced medical massage.
 Frequently, we can resolve pain issues more quickly than care providers who take insurance as we are able to treat clients with treatment protocols dictated by our assessment of your soft tissue rather than mandates set by third party payers.
 With co-pays and treatments that cost more than medical massage, it is often less expensive and fewer health risks to start with the medical massage.
 For example, Dr. Kaplan received physical therapy and surgery for plantar fasciitis without resolving pain.
-After two years of suffering, he discovered medical massage protocol resolved the pain in two weeks!
+After two years of suffering, he discovered medical massage protocols resolved the pain in two weeks!
 He would have saved a lot of money to start with us.

 How much do you charge: Client care is 100% customized.
 Different conditions have different protocols and participation in self-care can greatly reduce your costs.
 We provide a complimentary